kjanikowski/MatchViewer/README.md

 # MatchViewer

 MatchViewer allows to view list of played matches from a few polish leauges.
-Imports data from pomorskifutbol.pl
+App imports data from pomorskifutbol.pl and stores it using SQLite.

-Stores data using SQLite

 JavaFX and Jsoup